pro-utkarshM/seabios/docs/Linking_overview.md

 To support this feature, the build attempts to automatically detect which C code is exclusively initialization phase code (see layoutrom.py:checkRuntime()).
-It does this by finding all functions decorated with the VISIBLE32INIT macro and all functions only reachable via functions with that macro.
-These "init only" functions are then grouped together and their location and size is stored in the binary for the runtime code to relocate (see post.c:reloc_preinit()).
+It does this by finding all functions decorated with the VISIBLE32INIT macro and all functions are only reachable via functions with that macro.
+These "init only" functions are then grouped together and their location and size are stored in the binary for the runtime code to relocate (see post.c:reloc_preinit()).

-The build also locates all cross section code references along with all absolute memory addresses in the "init only" code.
+The build also locates all cross-section code references along with all absolute memory addresses in the "init only" code.
 These addresses need to be modified with the new run-time address in order for the code to successfully run at a new address.
 The build finds the